pimfast/Magicka-Tack/README.md

     •    Windows only (GameMaker export limitation)

     •    Controls:
-    •    Press B to launch ball
+    •    Press B to cast ball
     •    Arrow keys to move
     •    Spacebar (or Z) to attack/confirm